Scroll to content

 You can get a copy of the school year calendar directly from the office.
 As well as the school holidays and bank holidays there will be a number of inset days each year.

-For children in Reception - Year 6, school starts at 8.40am every day.
-Any children arriving after 8.50am will get a late mark in the register.
+For children in Reception to Year 6, school starts at 8.40am every day.
+Any children arriving after 8.50am will have to go through the office and be marked as late.

 School finishes at 3.10pm.